TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 Confusion is problematic because of how it can be cured.
 A Pokemon confused and having either own tempo or a persim berry will be cured after any Pokemon- including itself- finishes using a move.
 This basically means if it's the fasted Pokemon, it may self-hit before getting cured.
 We could just remove own tempo and persim berries if we want a confusion gimmick.

 Pokemon can be infatuated with themselves.
 Remember that infatuation will end if the infatuatee leaves the field.

+# Species, moves, and effectiveness

+We can also make global modifications to these entities.
+These seem to work but aren't thoroughly tested yet.

+Species
+- base stats
+- types
+- probaby other things like weight

+So if Ivysaur's data got changed to be a poison/ghost type, it would no longer be possible to have a regular Ivysaur in that match.

+Moves
+- base power
+- accuracy
+- type

+Efectiveness
+- change SE to NVE and back.
+Can be used to implement Inverse Battles.

 # Overlay changes